 As the flow chart demonstrates, suppliers of candles are required to classify and, where appropriate, label them in accordance with the requirements of the CLP regulation.
 If the candle is not hazardous (or does not contain hazardous ingredients) there is no requirement to label under CLP.
 There is no requirement to provide a SDS to the general public so long as appropriate information is made available in other ways (e.g., the label).
 Where there is a duty to provide a SDS, this should be provided free of charge.
 You are not obliged to buy labels or SDS from another party to meet your legal duties, it is something you can do yourself although small cottage industry candle makers may require some support, so see the 'further sources of help' sections below.

-Compliant Labels - Hazards and Warnings Labelling must be compliant with the CLP requirements outlined above, and also separately/additionally with the European Standards, particularly BS EN 15494:2007 "Product Safety Labels" which specifies the format and content of product warning labels for indoor candles.
-The standard requires that all information supplied with a candle is presented in a clear format on the product and should be easily and non-verbally comprehensive.
-Such warnings may be on the product or packaging itself or available as a separate leaflet if appropriate.
-Do not confuse safety labels required under this legislation with the CLP label.
-To have a CLP label will not ensure compliance with this aspect also which must be separately considered and may in many cases be a separate safety label.
-Having said that as long as both the safety label aspects and CLP are both considered there is no reason why the information can not be combined onto one label all together.
-It is a requirement that the General Warning Sign (see yellow diagram below) be included in all labelling, preferably in a coloured graphic.
-In addition under the standard there are four mandatory safety messages which must be included on all labels.
-The warning message may be given as a pictogram or as text.
-If text is used, it must be in the language of the country where the candles are being sold.
-Trading Standards would advise, where space allows using both the pictorial warning and associated text, to avoid any misinterpretation or lack of understanding from the pictorial warnings alone.
+Compliant Product Safety Labels - Hazards and Warnings

+To avoid confusion, CLP warning labels are one requirement (as discussed above), and safety labels (such as the symbols seen below) are another additional and separate requirement due to BS EN 15494:2019 "Product Safety Labels" which specifies the format, content and layout of product warning labels for indoor candles.
+Although distinct legal requirements, there is no reason why CLP warning information and BS EN 15494 safety information could not be combined onto one label with some thought and attention to detail.